nOograss/labelizING/README.md

 - Text
 - MasterSymbol

 A name precedede with [x] will be skippe during the extraction.

+###Shared Name
+Currenlty there is a short list of common names, these will be shown only once in the table.
+- tab
+- title
+- ContinueButton
+- NextButton
+- BackButton
+- PreviousButton
+- CancelButton
+- DoneButton

 ## Usage
 1. First download the zip file and extract it in your plugins folder.